top of page

 Small branding strip on shelf edges.

-A feature of brick-and-mortar stores that enables customers to browse and shop the retailer’s entire catalog of products.
-So rather than stocking up on every item and SKU, you can implement an endless aisle by giving shoppers access to devices like touch screens and iPads.
+An endless aisle is a feature of brick-and-mortar stores that enables customers to browse and shop the retailer’s entire catalog of products on devices like touch screens and iPads.

 How long a shopper interacts with a display.